Rohan26x/TEST/new.md

 DNA sequencing has dramatically expanded our understanding of life at the molecular level.
 From diagnosing diseases to uncovering the secrets of evolution, the ability to read genetic code has had profound implications.
 As technologies continue to evolve, making sequencing faster, cheaper, and more accurate, we stand on the cusp of new discoveries and applications that can address global challenges in health, agriculture, and environmental conservation.
 Embracing these advancements responsibly and ethically will be crucial in harnessing the full potential of DNA sequencing for the betterment of society.

----

-*Note: This article provides an overview and does not include specific experimental data or detailed methodologies, which would require additional space and technical depth.*